4awpawz/trio/README.md

 ### v1.0.0-rc.1

 This marks the first release candidate for Trio v1.
-The journey from v0.0.6, which served as a solid proof of concept, to here, now, has been a long and often difficult one, but in the end I can truly say that it has been a <em>labor of love</em>.
+The journey from v0.0.6, which served as a solid proof of concept, to now, has been a long and sometimes difficult one, but in the end I can truly say that it has been a labor of love.
 I hope you all enjoy it.

 #### Highlights!